mikeri/vim-desert-warm-256/README.md

 What's this?
 ============

+Note from mikeri: I fixed the cursorline highlight for terminal use.

 It's a color scheme for Vim, based on the "desert" color scheme by Hans Fugal with a few small tweaks.
 The tweaks are try to make it looks a bit warm and be more friendly for my eyes.
 Using the code from "desert256" to